Crosbie E. Saint

-Crosbie Edgerton Saint (September 29, 1936 – May 7, 2018) was a United States Army four-star general who served as Commander in Chief, United States Army Europe/Commander, Central Army Group from 1988 to 1992.
+Crosbie Edgerton Saint (29 September 1936 – 7 May 2018) was a United States Army four-star general who served as Commander in Chief, United States Army Europe/Commander, Central Army Group from 1988 to 1992.

 Military career

-Saint was born at West Point, New York on September 29, 1936.
+Saint was born at West Point, New York, on 29 September 1936.
 He was the son of a career soldier, Lieutenant Colonel Frederick Saint, who commanded the 14th Engineer Regiment (PS), a combat engineer unit of the Philippine Scouts of the United States Army, at Fort William McKinley, the Philippine Islands, in the early 1940s.
 Frederick Saint perished while he was a prisoner of war of the Imperial Japanese Army, following the mass surrender of the Fil-American forces on the Bataan peninsula in April 1942.

 The junior Saint graduated from the United States Military Academy in 1958, receiving his commission in Armor.

 Saint served two tours in Vietnam, and had five tours with United States Army Europe.
 His commands included the 11th Armored Cavalry Regiment; Seventh Army Training Command; 1st Armored Division; and III Corps and Fort Hood, Texas.

-In 1977 Saint successfully inaugurated AH-64 helicopters into the battle order of the US Army as fully active features in his plans.
+In 1987 Saint successfully inaugurated AH-64 helicopters into the battle order of the US Army as fully active features in his plans.

-Saint led the United States Army Europe as 27th Commander from June 24, 1988 to July 9, 1992.
+Saint led the United States Army Europe as 27th Commander from 24 June 1988 to 9 July 1992.

-He retired from the army on September 1, 1992.
+He retired from the army on 1 September 1992.

 Saint's military and civilian education included the Armed Forces Staff College, Army War College, and a Master of Arts degree in International Relations from American University.